Build a Positive Work Culture for Better Employee Retention

 When creating a healthy work culture, you need to allow employees to work remotely when possible.
 Often, productivity increases when employees have the opportunity to work where they prefer.
 The arrangement helps reduce burnout, too, which usually comes from long commutes and even longer hours in the office.
 Also, employees can save up to $4,000 per year on work expenses such as gas, public transportation, and vehicle maintenance, further bolstering your competitive compensation package.

 In today’s high-tech world, virtual event solutions make it easy to recreate an office environment online.
-Consider building a virtual workspace that mirrors your office space and create unique opportunities for online work from home; where employees can meet and collaborate online, attend training, and even visit in virtual breakrooms.
+Consider building a virtual workspace that mirrors your office space and creates unique opportunities for online work from home; where employees can meet and collaborate online, attend training, and even visit virtual breakrooms.

 Ideally, your employees are putting their all into their work.
 So, why not give back?
 One way to significantly impact morale is to schedule engagement opportunities and entertainment.
 For example, you could offer: